What is the relevant legislative framework?

 Civil immunity

 The ACCC’s Immunity and Cooperation Policy for Cartel Conduct sets out when an immunity applicant (corporation or individual) will be eligible for and granted conditional civil immunity.
-The policy was updated on 1 October 2019 (Updated Policy) with changes that included four new or strengthened conditions for immunity.
+The policy was updated on 1 October 2019 (Updated Policy) with changes that included some new or strengthened conditions for immunity.
 Currently, an applicant will be eligible for immunity if it:

 - is the first party to seek immunity for the cartel;